-Sports Management Degrees and Certification: What You’ll Study
+Sports Management Degree and Certification Guide: What You’ll Study

-Learn what degree program will put you on the right path for your sports management career goal.
+Learn what sports management degree program will put you on the right path for your agency or management career goals.

 Read on to learn more about the differences between the degrees you’ll need to perform any of these roles.

 The best way to think of your associate’s degree is as a foundation or stepping stone to your future education and career.
 Associate’s degree programs are broad-based programs that cover introductions to, and fundamentals of, such fields as physical education, coaching, management and business ethics and law.
 The Associate of Business Science degree focuses on the business side of sports management, such as accounting or finance.

 A bachelor’s degree is a crucial first step to prepare for a successful career in sports management.
 Aspiring sports managers are fortunate to have many different options in developing a sports management degree plan.
 Choices for a bachelor’s degree in this field include the following specialties, as well as areas such as risk management or fitness and wellness: